Mr. John Cooper

 A Student Center opened in 2005, featuring a dining hall, meeting rooms, and student lounge areas.
 A 38,000 square foot Glenn Performing Arts Center

 opened in 2008, featuring band, choir, and dance rooms, a 125-seat black box theater, and a 520-seat main stage theater.

 In 2011, a new Upper School library and four classrooms were added, synthetic turf was installed on the football/soccer field, and a scoreboard naming Pugh Field was erected.
 A Middle School football program was also initiated as part of a multi-year plan to develop football as a fall sport on the varsity, sub-varsity, and Middle School levels.
 An Upper School football team (grades 9-11) was added to the football program for the 2012-13 school year.

-In August of 2016, the school opened The Rock Math+Science Center
+In 2016, the school opened The Rock Math+Science Center

 , which spans three stories and includes 60,000 square feet of interior space.
 Included in the Center are three classrooms and laboratories for Middle School science, six for Upper School science, and seven for mathematics.
 The Center also houses a computer lab, robotics classroom, forum classroom, Finnie Family Rooftop Garden & Observatory, Bayless Chemistry Plaza, and 135-seat Ramirez Lecture Hall.

-A new, 4,250 square foot Lower School Library building opened in spring of 2018, and the former library was renovated to consolidate administrative offices.
+A new, 4,250 square foot Lower School Library building opened in 2018, and the former library was renovated to consolidate administrative offices.